ty-russ/career-chatbot/README.md

 # Portfolio Website AI Chat Bot

+## Summary

+A lightweight AI chat assistant embedded right in your portfolio – powered by Gradio and OpenAI, this bot interacts as you, captures visitor leads via Pushover notifications, and logs any unanswered questions for continuous improvement.

 A Gradio‑powered chat interface that represents **Tirus Kimani Wagacha** authentically on his personal website.
 This bot:

 - Uses the OpenAI API to answer questions in the voice of Tirus, based on his LinkedIn profile and summary.